How to Create a Database in Excel with Pictures (5 Easy Steps)

 • Closing the UserForm:

-• When you’re done entering data, click the “Close” button to close the UserForm.
+• When you’re done entering data, click the Close button to close the UserForm.

 Closing the UserForm

-• Finally, the database looks like this:
+• The database looks like this:

 Final Database